 If you're planning on extending or renovating your home, it may be possible to save time and money by applying under permitted development – an option that allows you to avoid planning permission altogether.

-Always check with the experts
+First always check with the experts

 This article highlights what you may be able to do under PD, but you should always check with your local planning authority to ensure you do not require planning permission, as, in some cases, PD rights may have been removed.

-§If you’re thinking of selling the property in the future, obtain a Certificate of Lawful Development from your local authority, confirming the project falls within PD.
+If you’re thinking of selling the property in the future, obtain a Certificate of Lawful Development from your local authority, confirming the project falls within PD.
 This will usually cost £75.
-For more information, visit planningportal.co.uk
+For more information, visit planningportal.co.uk.

 Please note, Scotland, Wales and Northern Ireland each have their own version of these rules.